SimonLermen/simonlermen.github.io/_posts/2023-01-18-SVD-on-Decision-Transformers.markdown

         </script>
 </html>

 SVD on the K weights of the MLP compared to the Action Output Embedding appears to show some causal relationship.
 In comparison, the cosine similarity was much greater for the K weights than for any other part of the transformer Block.
 Editing the weights of the transformer MLP by setting one of the singular vectors equal to [1, 1, ...] / 128 also seems to change the actions of the agent significantly.
-Editing the K values seems to have a very significant effect on the performance of the agent.
-On the other hand, the effects appear much smaller for the V values.
+Editing the K values seems to have a very significant effect on the performance of the agent, while the effects appear much smaller for the V values.
 The video below shows the effects of editing the first and third singular vectors respectively on the K weights and then the V weights.

 ```math
 U, S, V = SVD(M)